tembo-io/website/blog/2023-10-12-pgvector-and-embeddings/index.md

 LIMIT 2;
 ```

+The above query retrieves vectors/chunks of text ordered by how close they are (in terms of `cosine distance`) to the query vector.
 In my case, the most similar chunk of text was:

 > In case you missed it, Postgres 16 came out last week - and this year it
 > arrived earlier than the last few years.
 There are many features that